ParitoshPalSingh/TicTacToe/README.md

-# TicTacToe
+# ParitoshPalSingh

-Tic Tac Toe using minimax
+1) Tic Tac Toe - Use the game.py file to run the code!
+The AI minimax function is named as GeniousComputerPlayer function in the code!